 Perform the backup system inspection requirements if the backup ANS utilizes a hardware system (e.g., sirens, tone alert radios, etc.) under the licensee’s control and for which the licensee performs testing and maintenance activities in accordance with the FEMA-approved ANS Design Report.

-Review the licensee’s confirmation that the capability and determine that any FEMA-identified deficiencies or areas requiring corrective action have been corrected if the backup ANS is not under the licensee’s control (e.g., ORO route alerting, systems maintained by the OROs).
+Review the licensee’s confirmation that the capability exists and determine that any FEMA-identified deficiencies or areas requiring corrective action have been corrected if the backup ANS is not under the licensee’s control (e.g., off-site response organization (ORO) route alerting, reverse phone dialing systems maintained by the OROs).

 71114.02-03 INSPECTION GUIDANCE